Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

 ## 3. Why Is map Synchronous While flatMap Can Be Asynchronous?

 • map:
-  – Expects a “pure” function: (T → R).
+  – Expects a "pure" function: (T → R).
   – It never internally subscribes to a separate Publisher; it just transforms the object and passes it along.
   – Execution continues on the same thread that emits the original item.